ItsLawd/ItsLawd/README.md

 ### 🤖 About Me
-- I currently code in JavaScript 100% of the time.
-- I am a self taught JavaScript / Web Developer.
+- Normal College student endulging in Development.
-- Alot of my projects are closed / private but soon to release open source projects for everyone!
+- Alot of my projects are closed / private; soon to release open source projects for everyone.

 ------------------------------------------------------------------------------------------------------------------------------